cox-katie/portfolio/_pages/about.md

 ![This is me](/images/katie-profesh.png)

 Want the nitty gritty details?
-Check out my [resume](https://katieslearnings.com/images/Katie_Cox_Resume.pdf) and connect with me on <a href="https://www.linkedin.com/in/katiecox85/">LinkedIn</a>!
+Check out my [resume](https://katieslearnings.com/images/Katie_Cox_Resume.pdf) or connect with me on <a href="https://www.linkedin.com/in/katiecox85/">LinkedIn</a>!

 <a href="https://katieslearnings.com/contact" class="button button--large">Get in touch</a>